Rejoice! The Captain Tom luxury spa is to be torn down

-As Captain Tom’s daughter is ordered to tear down the illegal £1m spa complex that was built without proper planning permission, it’s proof that something in Britain still works, says Sean O’Grady
+Captain Tom’s daughter has been ordered to tear down her illegal spa complex that was built without proper planning permission.
+And it’s rare proof that some things in Britain still work, says Sean O’Grady

 Working in conjunction with the Planning Inspectorate, a low-profile but high-quality arm of the state, they have ordered that the luxury spa complex unlawfully built by Captain Tom’s daughter and son-in-law on the old boy’s property must be torn down.

-Diana Fleming, the senior planning inspector, and Richard Proctor, planning enforcement team leader at Central Beds council are the heroes of this particular, acting boldly in the national interest.
-Their public-spirited work stands in stark contrast to, for example, the shenanigans in Downing Street we’ve learned about in the Covid-19 Inquiry, and the lurid tales of corruption and misbehaviour in Westminster.
-So something in Britain still works: a cause of small celebration.
+Diana Fleming, the senior planning inspector, and Richard Proctor, the planning enforcement team leader at Central Beds Council, are the heroes of this particular saga, acting boldly in the national interest.
+Their public-spirited work stands in stark contrast to, for example, the shenanigans in Downing Street we’ve learned about in the Covid inquiry, and the lurid tales of corruption and misbehaviour in Westminster.
+So something in Britain still works; a cause for small celebration.

-The story of what happened to Sir Tom’s charity and legacy is a complicated but mostly shameful one, and a bit depressing.
-Having famously walked round his garden during the the pandemic, turned his little fundraising project viral and raised about £40m for NHS charities, his charity has now been wound down, and the new Captain Tom Building built at the family’s Bedfordshire mansion, supposedly for the use of the Captain Tom Foundation, is to be demolished.
-With it, will go the luxury spa, pool and gym facilities that were surely for the use of the Moores, aspects of the project that were inadequately detailed on the original planning application.
+The story of what happened to Captain Tom’s charity and legacy is a complicated but mostly shameful one, not to mention a bit depressing.
+Having famously walked around his garden during the pandemic, turned his little fundraising project viral and raised about £40m for NHS charities, his charity has now been wound down, and the new Captain Tom building built at the family’s Bedfordshire mansion, supposedly for the use of the Captain Tom Foundation, is to be demolished.
+With it, will go the luxury spa, pool and gym facilities that were surely for the use of the Ingram-Moores, aspects of the project that were inadequately detailed in the original planning application.

 The project “evolved”, according to the family’s solicitor.
 Unarguable, and precisely the point.
-The Ingram-Moores had used charity money to partially construct the facility when a revised application was submitted to Central Bedfordshire Council, in February 2022.
+The Ingram-Moores had used charity money to partially construct the facility when a revised application was submitted to the council in February 2022.
 That included a spa pool, toilets and a kitchen “for private use”.

 From what I’ve seen since Captain Tom’s death in 2021, aged 100, his daughter has made a habit of saying whatever contrived commercialisation of his memory she was involved in, for personal benefit or otherwise, was “what he would have wanted”.
-So habitual was this psychic communion, it that it was sent up in the mischievous pages of Viz, inspired by such attenuated projects as a memorial train named after him.
-I was rather wondering when the Ingram-Moore’s would pack off his walking aid, knighthood regalia and bunion lotion for auction at Sothebys to pay for their legal fees: no doubt it’s what he would have wanted.
+So habitual was this psychic communion, that it was sent up in the mischievous pages of Viz, inspired by such attenuated projects as a memorial train named after him.
+I was rather wondering when the Ingram-Moores would pack off his walking aid, knighthood regalia and bunion lotion for auction at Sotheby’s to pay for their legal fees; no doubt, it’s what he would have wanted.

 The point of this morality tale is obvious, but I’ll state it anyway.
-How did something so inspiring, kindly and fun as Captain Sir Tom Moore’s walk come to be such a tawdry symbol of greed and shame?
+How did something so inspiring, kind and fun as Captain Tom’s walk come to be such a tawdry symbol of greed and shame?
 A sorry sign of our times, at any rate.

 Join our commenting forum